bignolles/rainfall/README.md

 The present repository contains answers to the school 42 "Rainfall" project.
-Its publisher (me) declines all responsibility if you are too much of a gullible nitwit to copy the aforementioned solutions without trying to understand them and then get a well deserved -42.
+Its publisher (me) declines all responsibility if you are too much of a gullible nitwit to copy the aforementioned solutions without trying to understand them and then get a well deserved -42. <br />
 You wobbly cunt.

 ## Introduction